Youth Services & Programs

 We emphasize literacy in all of our programs, often through playful activities.
 Children learn through play, so think of this as your 30 minutes a week to pick up fun new activities to try together at home.

-Winter 2017 - Registration begins January 2nd at 9 am
+Spring 2018 - Registration begins April 9th at 9 am

 On-my-own time for 3-5 year olds.
 Traditional setting with books, songs, action rhymes and play.